Generic selectors

 • Type: Schooling fish

 Who says you can’t keep small fish in a big tank?
-The neon tetra is a classic community fish that will thrive in a large aquarium filled with live plants and other small peaceful species.
-These fish look their best in a large school, so a 55-gallon is ideal for the species.
+The neon tetra is a classic community fish that thrives in a large aquarium filled with live plants and other small peaceful species.
+These fish look their best in a large school, and a 55-gallon is ideal.
+Aim for 20 or more neons for full effect in this size tank.

-• Scientific name: Ancistrus spp., Hypancistrus spp.
-Panaqolas spp. etc.
+• Scientific name: Ancistrus spp., Hypancistrus spp., Panaques spp.

 • Minimum tank size: 20 gallons